Dynamical Phase Transitions in Periodically Driving 1D Ising Model: Introduction

-To address this issue, this work studies DQPTs in a one-dimensional Ising model driven by a periodic transverse field.
+To address this issue, this work studies DQPTs in a one-dimensional (1D) Ising model driven by a periodic transverse field.
 Using time-dependent perturbation theory, we examine the roles of the driving intensity and frequency, which elucidates the underlying mechanism of DQPTs.
-Our results show that the driving frequency is crucial for the occurrence of a DQPT.
+Our results show that the driving frequency is crucial for the occurrence of a DQPTs.
 Specifically, a DQPT arises when the driving frequency resonates with the energy-level transition frequency of the system.
-The driving strength, together with the critical mode and its energy gap, governs the timescale required for the DQPT to occur, satisfying the scaling law $\tau\propto\sin^{-1}k_c\Delta_{k_c}\lambda'^{-1}$.
-Furthermore, we show that low‑frequency perturbations that cross the equilibrium critical point can also induce DQPTs, whereas high‑frequency drives strongly suppress the evolution of the system.
+The driving strength, together with the critical mode and its energy gap, governs the timescale required for the DQPTs to occur, satisfying the scaling law $\tau\propto\Delta_{k_c}\lambda'^{-1}\csc k_c$.
+Furthermore, we show that low-frequency perturbations that cross the equilibrium critical point can also induce DQPTs, whereas high-frequency drives strongly suppress the evolution of the system.

-The structure of this paper is as follows: Sec. \ref{Sec: Model and Periodic Driving Protocol} introduces the Periodic driving Ising model and reviews the basic concepts of DQPT.
-In Sec. \ref{Sec: The Influence of periodic driving Within the Same phase}, we elucidate the roles of the frequency and the strength of the drive on DQPT when the system remains within the same equilibrium phase.
+The structure of this paper is as follows: Sec. \ref{Sec: Model and Periodic Driving Protocol} introduces the periodically driven Ising model and reviews the basic concepts of DQPT.
+In Sec. \ref{Sec: The Influence of periodic driving Within the Same phase}, we elucidate the roles of frequency and strength of the drive on DQPT when the system remains within the same equilibrium phase.
 Sec. \ref{Sec: The Influence of periodic driving across the critical point} investigates the influences of periodic driving on DQPTs when the system crosses the equilibrium quantum critical point.
 Finally, Sec. \ref{Sec: Conclusion} closes the paper with some concluding remarks.